Miami Music Week: Artists and venues

 There have been many other hotels that have hosted pool parties during previous editions of Miami Music Week.
 These include the Gale Hotel, Dream Hotel, Raleigh Hotel, SLS Hotel, Surfcomber Hotel, Nautilus South Beach, Congress Hotel, Albion Hotel, and many others located around Miami Beach.

-Miami Music Week has also been the genesis of many reunions, debuts, and traditions.
-This includes the return of Deep Dish (Sharam & Dubfire); the debut of ENTER. in Miami; the massive 24-hour marathon party, Get Lost which is hosted by Crosstown Rebels; and of course Ultra Music Festival, which consistently proves to be one of the most popular music festivals in the world.
+Miami Music Week has gained popularity through notable reunions, debuts, and traditions.
+This includes the return of Deep Dish (Sharam & Dubfire); and the debut of ENTER. in Miami; the massive 24-hour marathon party, Get Lost which is hosted by Crosstown Rebels; and of course Ultra Music Festival, which consistently proves to be one of the most popular music festivals in the world.

 Labels like Crosstown Rebels, Music On, Armada, Spinnin', Revealed, Monstercat, Anjunabeats, Mixmash, Dirtybird, Fool's Gold, Mad Decent, Axtone, and mau5trap hosted events during this past edition of Miami Music Week across venues throughout the city of Miami.
 Artists who have appeared at Miami Music Week in the past include the likes of Armin van Buuren, Hardwell, Afrojack, Axwell, Steve Angello, Above & Beyond, Eric Prydz, Luciano, Markus Schulz, Damian Lazarus, Marco Carola, Sander van Doorn, Martin Garrix, Laidback Luke, Tiesto, David Guetta, Kaskade, Skrillex, Cashmere Cat, Chet Faker, Richie Hawtin, Josh Wink, Solomun, and many more.

-Miami Music Week Hotel (2015-present)
+Miami Music Week Hotel (2015–present)

 In 2015, Miami Music Week announced the first-ever Miami Music Week Hotel, which was located at the Delano Hotel in South Beach, Florida.
 In 2016, the Miami Music Week Hotel once again took place at the Delano Hotel.
 The MMW Hotel has served as the epicenter of parties during Miami Music Week.
 The hotel has hosted official events at both the Delano Beach Club and the FDR Lounge & Nightclub during the past two years.
-Artists like The Magician, Robin Schulz, Klingade, Carl Cox, Dirty South, Oliver Heldens, Disclosure, Claude Vonstroke, and Guy Gerber have hosted events at the Miami Music Week Hotel during the past two editions of Miami Music Week.
-Miami Music Week has yet to announce the location of the Miami Music Week Hotel for the upcoming edition taking place in 2017.
+Artists like The Magician, Robin Schulz, Klingande, Carl Cox, Dirty South, Oliver Heldens, Disclosure, Claude Vonstroke, and Guy Gerber have hosted events at the Miami Music Week Hotel during the past two editions of Miami Music Week.

-Miami Music Week Cancellation - 2020 - COVID-19
+2020: Miami Music Week cancellation

-Miami-Dade county declared a state of emergency due to the COVID-19 outbreak.
-This forced Ultra Music Festival to postpone and shortly after, Winter Music Conference followed suit.
+Miami-Dade County declared a state of emergency due to the COVID-19 outbreak.
+This forced the Ultra Music Festival to postpone and shortly after, the Winter Music Conference followed suit.
+The Miami Music Week has returned since the initial lockdown of COVID-19, most recently occurring in March 2024.